Inchill/web-sniffer/README.md

 createRouteWatcher(console.log)
 ```

-It will detect hash and history change, you can pass on a callback function to handle the detail info which contains oldURL and newURL.
+It will detect hash and history changes, you can pass on a callback function to handle the detail info which contains oldURL and newURL.

 ### Performance